 Among the business-friendly aspects of Nevada’s incorporation regulations is the state does not disclose corporate information to the IRS.
 It is the only state that does not do so.
 Since there is no law requiring stockholders be identified, ownership information is private and not public domain as it is elsewhere.

-Investors are allowed to purchase unlimited stock in a Nevada-based corporation without being publicly named, but the state certainly knows who they are, or, at least, who signs their checks because the state assesses annual fees on capitalization that increase substantially after $75,000 in calendar-year gains.
+Investors are allowed to purchase unlimited stock in a Nevada-based corporation without being publicly named, but the state certainly knows who they are or, at least, who signs their checks because the state assesses annual fees on capitalization that increases substantially after $75,000 in calendar-year gains.